 The center of the forest is largely pocosin, nearly impenetrable upland swamp with brushy vegetation that is home to many species, including black bear.
 The trail, therefore, skirts the pocosins to the south—following sandy ridges that support a longleaf pine forest that is being managed to increase the population of endangered Red-cockaded Woodpeckers.
 When Europeans first settled the Americas, longleaf pine forests were the predominant ecosystem in the southeast, but they are now considered globally rare.

-The star attraction of this segment, the easternmost 21 miles, is the Neusiok Trail, the longest hiking path in eastern North Carolina.
-The Neusiok, which marked its 45th birthday in 2016, was built and is maintained by the Carteret County Wildlife Club with help from the United States Forest Service.
+The star attraction of this segment, the easternmost 23 miles, is the Neusiok Trail, the longest hiking path in eastern North Carolina.
+The Neusiok, which marks its 50th birthday in 2023, was built and is maintained by the Carteret County Wildlife Club with help from the United States Forest Service.
 The western (northern) end is at Pine Cliff Recreation Area on the Neuse River, and the trail continues to Oyster Point Campground on the Newport River.
 Between are pine forests and cypress swamps, boot-grabbing bogs and sandy beach, salt marsh and more pocosins.
 Hikers may encounter black bear, alligator, bald eagles, and several species of poisonous snakes.
 Boardwalks in many of the boggiest areas, and three primitive camping shelters, make this trail a great backpacking experience.